rudifa/30AutoLayoutBestPractices/README.md

 Easy?
 I have the choice of defining for each of these: center and width, leading edge and width, leading and trailing edges.
 I prefer center and width.

+Ctrl-drag TopView to SafeArea: the little black dialog proposes Equal Widths and Horizontal Spacing, so I select these (shift key to hold the dialog, thanks Paul).
+I get Equal Width and TopView.trailing to SafeArea.trailing.
+Oh, well, I'll keep the Equal Width and change to TopView.leading to SafeArea.leading, just so.

+Repeat this for the next 3 views?
+Or align them horizontally?

+Tried to align the 4 views on leading and trailing edges.
+First view was OK, other 3 had same, but wrong trailing edge.
+IB aligned all 4 to the wrong trailing edge.
+Reset (in git).